datastackacademy/data-engineering-101/week_1/README.md

 # Week 1 Overview

 We'll start this week with Python, so you see how cool it is.
 Then we'll spend a few days on the less-exciting (but very important!) environment and GitHub setup.
+In episode 4, we'll put it all together.

 1. [Python Basics Using Google Colab](ep1/)
 2. [Setting Up VSCode](ep2/)